-Nonprofit organizations like Mission Reunite and Lost Dogs of America provide a wealth of free information to the owners of missing pets.
+Nonprofit organizations like Lost Dogs of America provide a wealth of free information to the owners of missing pets.
 There are articles and videos on many relevant topics like lost pet behavior, effective search techniques, tracking dogs, and many more.
 Some also provide listing services in your area on a Facebook page or searchable database like Pet FBI.
 Through these nonprofits there may be individualized services available by referral.

 There are a number of companies like Lost My Doggie and Pawboost offering paid services for the owners of missing pets.
 These services include creting and boosting posts on social media, creating and distributing flyers, and sending text alerts to residents in any given area.